ColinDuquesnoy/QDarkStyleSheet/CONTRIBUTING.rst

 user.
 Please, follow the levels bellow.

--  debug: for debug information, high detailed one, directed to programers;
+-  debug: for debug information, high detailed one, directed to programmers;

 -  info: something important for common user to know;

--  warning: something that should not be a big problem or a desicision changed;
+-  warning: something that should not be a big problem or a decision changed;

 -  error: some error, but not capable of stop program;